Two years ago I wrote a blog post on Sand Casting Medallions. For that project, I already had a master for the medallions that I wanted to cast.

 I then added guards to the bust and the skirt, which was then attached to the bust using rolled pleats.

 The finished dress with detachable sleeves.
 The dress is 100% linen.
+Made by myself in 2019.

 The dress, this time without sleeves, but with the gollar – a style of hood.
 The gollar is wool, lined with linen.
+Made by myself in 2019.

 A close up of the wulsthaube, or head covering.
 I made mine using a drawstring – recommended by a friend – for ease of use.
 The drawstring is not historically accurate.
 Likewise, the fabric is a patterned blend that I purchased from JoAnn’s due to its resemblance to embroidery.